-Yorkshire is the most popular destination for adults living in the North West and London, as well as those in Yorkshire and the Humber.
+Yorkshire is the most popular destination for adults living in the North West and London according to the research, as well as those in Yorkshire and the Humber.
 While Cornwall is the destination of choice for people in the South West, the South East, the East Midlands and the North East; rival Devon is the preferred choice for those in the West Midlands; and those in the East/East Anglia prefer to stay close to home and head to Norfolk for their staycation.

 As schools break up, the roads are set to be particularly busy this weekend (27th-29th July) with almost 16 million Brits planning to go away in the UK; either for their summer holiday or a day trip.
 After sweltering temperatures in the capital, two-thirds (66%) of adults in London are planning to get away this weekend, with 44% planning a day trip and 21% off on a longer holiday.

 While the heatwave may provide a welcome boost for the tourism sector, us Brits love a good moan about the weather, and our survey reveals the worst aspects of the heatwave as voted for by the 2,000 adults surveyed.
 In at number one is the lack of sleep, leaving us all grouchy and grumbling.
 While the research revealed the second worst aspect was one for the nation of horticulturalists, who hate to see that their pride and joy – the garden – dying.
 Spare a thought for those commuting, who are disgusted by the sweat and bad odour from people on public transport, while others find car journeys are completely unbearable.

 What are the worst aspects of the heatwave?